sam81/sam81.github.io/r_guide_bookdown/11_lattice.md

 <p class="caption">(\#fig:ratstrellis2)Social interactions by species and alcohol administration with grouping factor</p>
 </div>

-the grouping factor is given by the `groups` argument, notice also that we have set `auto.key` to `TRUE` in order to add an automatic legend.
+the grouping factor is given by the `groups` argument, note also that we have set `auto.key` to `TRUE` in order to automatically add a legend.

 the second way of doing the graph is by multi-panel conditioning, we achieve this by putting alcohol as a conditioning factor with the `|` syntax.